coqui-ai/TTS/speaker_encoder/README.md

 ### Speaker embedding (Experimental)

 This is an implementation of https://arxiv.org/abs/1710.10467.
 This model can be used for voice and speaker embedding.

-So you can generate d-vectors for multi-speaker TTS or prune bad samples from your TTS dataset.
+With the code here you can generate d-vectors for both multi-speaker and single-speaker TTS datasets, then visualise and explore them along with the associated audio files in an interactive chart.

 Below is an example showing embedding results of various speakers.
-You can generate the same plot with the provided notebook.
+You can generate the same plot with the provided notebook as demonstrated in [this video](https://youtu.be/KW3oO7JVa7Q).

 ![](https://user-images.githubusercontent.com/1402048/64603079-7fa5c100-d3c8-11e9-88e7-88a00d0e37d1.png)